 Valuations and valuation appeals

-- CHECK - review and confirm the facts about your property held by the VOA
+- check your business rates valuation, following the instructions on: review and confirm the facts about your property held by the VOA

 - challenge it - if you feel the value is incorrect, once the facts are established, you must explain why you believe your valuation is wrong

 You must complete a check and challenge before an appeal on your rateable value is possible.